 Everything went wrong a year and a day ago when 15 year old Lenny Martelli fell off his snowboard in Schwenksville Pennsylvania.
 His friends gathered round him as he lay in the snow and they heard the words nobody wanted to hear.

 “I can’t move,” Lenny said.

-Lenny Martelli, a 16-year-old boy, walked out onto center court holding his canes in his left hand and waved.
+Lenny Martelli, a 16 year old boy, walked out onto center court holding his canes in his left hand and waved.
 “It wasn’t my best walking performance,” he criticized himself later with a smile.

 Doctors offered the Martellis a grim prognosis.
 The injury had left Lenny paralyzed from the chest down.
-They said the statistical likelihood of Lenny ever walking again was slim to none.
+They said the statistical likelihood of Lenny walking ever again was slim to none.
 But sometimes that little space between slim to none is all the space a miracle needs to slip in unnoticed and change everything.

 In the end, she asked Phil Martelli for a hat or a note with his autograph to brighten Lenny’s day.
 But Phil said that wouldn’t do.
 That wouldn’t do at all.